fvwmorg/fvwm3/dev-docs/INSTALL.md

 Manually
 ========

 FVWM3 has the following dependencies.
-It's recommended to install all dependencies, core or optional.

 ## Core dependencies